 Globally, the guitar creates sounds that thrill listeners.
 But in some locations, this musical instrument receives little or no attention when it comes to making music.
 In the study of music and its cultural context (Ethnomusicology), the guitar has also received little attention.

-In this article, we are going to focus on the performance, technology, and the material culture of guitar, and see reasons why many should invest in this instrument.
 This focuses on different fields from several continents, which helps in understanding the context of the article better.

 Read: Best MPC For Beginner